gustavo-plc/NYC-Schools/README.md

 4. Approach and Methodology

-    Explain how you tackled the problem:
     Data Cleaning:
-            Steps to clean the data (e.g., handling missing values, data types, and outliers).
+        The data in the csv file was already clean and fully populated.
     Exploratory Data Analysis (EDA):
-            Briefly describe the visualizations and statistics used to understand the data.
+        To better understand the data some methods were applied to the data frame.
+Subsetting and sorting were essential to manipulate data and extract the information needed.
     Analysis:
-            How you derived the results for each question.
-            The use of calculations like percentages, sums, means, standard deviations, etc.
+        The results were obtained from the dataframe manipulation, using methods like groupby() and sort_values() as well as visualization methods like .iloc[].
+        The combinated SAT Score and thus the Top 10 Schools were calculated through the sum() method.
+The mean() and the standard deviation - std_dev() - were used in order to calculate the Borough with the largest Standard Deviation.
     Insights:
-            Mention key insights gained from the analysis for each question.
+        The last question opens up space for discussions on how to reduce the discrepancy between school scores, which reflect the quality of education.